Shop our Big Takeover store for back issues, t-shirts & CDs

 This Land is best described as a grab bag, however.
 The run from “This Must Be the Placenta” through “Full Moon and Rainbo Repair” is an example of the kind of organized chaos that maintains the band’s brilliance as being nothing imparted by accident.
 Given any assortment of boundaries, this ever-shifting group of Chicago musicians will find a way to balance their avant-garde leanings with conventionalism, no matter how slight.
 Returning member Jeremy Boyle shines on “Placenta,” equipping it with a killer synth drone reminiscent of something from Battles’ catalogue.
 Paired with Theo’s steady drum beat, it hardly seems out of line from earlier JoA stompers.
 In fact, it’s even… danceable.
 “Full Moon” may be the most compelling track the LP has to offer due to its impeccable ambivalence.
 Beautifully meditative and dreamlike, the same two note half-step – possibly the closest the album comes to achieving a melody – is repeated cyclically between guitar, piano, and accordion; granting a perfectly hazy and vague backdrop to match Kinsella’s vocal introspection.

-In a ranked understanding, Joan of Arc has just turned in what is easily their most “challenging” album since “In Rape Terror and Fantasy Sex We Trust”, but in that same understanding, This Land marks a new avenue for which Kinsella and company had yet to explore.
+In a ranked understanding, Joan of Arc have just turned in what is easily their most “challenging” album since “In Rape Terror and Fantasy Sex We Trust”, but in that same understanding, This Land marks a new avenue for which Kinsella and company had yet to explore.
 Having seen them perform at the Knitting Factory in Brooklyn last October, I can say that while this new batch of tunes appears disparate compared to their existing repertoire, they still felt comfortable busting out numbers as far back (and conventional) as “The Hands.”
 That being said, Joan of Arc are the true grab bag, and what is retrieved may impossible to anticipate, but they never fail to excite.

 More in recordings